Microsoft Azure¶

 8. Click Save.

-If you have Application Insights enabled and would like get detailed info for your App Service:
+If you have Application Insights enabled and want to get detailed info for your App Service:

 1. Search for Application Insights and select it.